BurhanH/Sorto-the-knight/README.md

-# Saul-the-knight
+# Sorto-the-knight
-A game about Saul the knight.
+A game about Sorto the knight.
 Prototype.
 Platformer.
 2D.

 ## Under construction...